WyattKribs/purple-lake-3539/README.md

 and I see a form to add a ticket to this employee
 When I fill in the form with the id of an open ticket that already exists in the database and I click submit
-Then I am redirected back to that employees show page and i see the ticket's subject now listed
+Then I am redirected back to that employee's show page and I see the ticket's subject now listed
 (you do not have to test for sad path, for example if the id does not match an existing ticket)
 ```
 ## Extension